Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Data

 \section{Data}

 The dataset used in this study is a combination of data from Google Fact-Check explorer \cite{DataCommons2023} and data directly crawled from the websites of verified signatories of the International Fact-Checking Network (IFCN) code of principles.
+We find that Google's data is incomplete: it only includes fact-checks with structured ClaimReview metadata, but not all fact-checkers include this data.
+We wrote custom crawlers in June 2020 for fact-checking websites that we identified were missing from the Google data.
+We gathered all available historic articles from those websites at that time.
+We then ran hourly crawls to gather any newly published content through the end of the study.
+We structure crawled pages in ClaimReview format to match the format of the Google data.\footnote{Our code, including a list of the websites crawled, is available open-source at \url{https://github.com/meedan/fetch}.}

-We structure crawled pages as ClaimReview, a markup for fact-checkers to standardize their work, and the format of the Google data.\footnote{\url{https://developers.google.com/search/docs/appearance/structured-data/factcheck}} The markup consists of multiple data fields.
+ClaimReview markup consists of multiple data fields.
 First, each fact-check has an associated author and date.
 Additionally, it contains the \emph{Claim}---that is the statement of misinformation---that is being fact-checked, a \emph{Review}, and a \emph{Rating}.
-The Google Fact-Check Explorer data contains 54,150 unique fact-checks.
-We noticed, however, that many IFCN-certified fact-checking organizations were not included; so, we directly crawled the websites of IFCN-certified fact-checking organizations creating a dataset of 262,439 unique observations.
-Deduplication and data cleaning steps are outlined in Section \ref{DataPrep}.
-We combined these two datasets to generate the final dataset.
-We limit our analysis to the period of time from March 2020 to March 2022 as there is minimal data before period.
+The Google Fact-Check Explorer data contains 66,566 unique fact-checks, and our crawled data contains 264,487 unique observations.
+We combined these two datasets to generate the final dataset, and deduplication and data cleaning steps are outlined in Section \ref{DataPrep}.
+We limit our analysis to the period of time from January 2020 to January 2023 as the amount of fact-checks present in our dataset is not stable outside of this time frame leading to much lower estimates of the number of clustered claims.